An Introduction to Andrew ZL2PD

 of 13 when I built my first one-transistor radio with help from my

-uncle, also a ham.
-A year or so later, I passed the New Zealand amateur
+About 12 months later, I passed the New Zealand amateur

-Like many, I built my first transceiver.
+many hams back then, I built my first transceiver.
 It

-was a 2m (144 MHz) AM transceiver.
-Back in the early 1970's, AM on VHF
+was a 2m (144 MHz) "Southland Branch" VHF AM transceiver.
+Back in the early 1970's in New

-Within a few years, and with a move to another city, I passed the
+After a few years, and with a move to another city, I passed the

 university with a degree in electrical engineering.
 That led to another